Fabric3/samples/README.txt

 IV.
 Documentation

-Documentation can be found at http://docs.fabric3.org.
+* The samples documentation can be found at http://docs.fabric3.org/display/fabric3/Getting+Started.

 V. Reporting Issues